ThatRobin/apoli-bolt-docs/docs/power_types/action_over_time.md

 |-------------|------|-------------|
 | `get_phase` | [PowerPhase](../data_types/power_phase.md) | Determines the phase of the Action Over Time to use. |

+???
+Note
+    You cannot use PowerPhases with `if-else` statements, due to the nature of how apoli parses json, the `else` is unabable to be parsed, and will result in a warning in the console.

 === "Apoli-Bolt"
     ```py
     @power(